Opium of the people: Interpretations by subsequent communist leaders and theorists

 Subsequent communist leaders and theorists have reflected and expanded on Marx's metaphor and considered it in the context of their own national conditions.

 Vladimir Lenin

 Vladimir Lenin, speaking of religion in Novaya Zhizn in 1905, alluded to Marx's earlier comments:

 Those who toil and live in want all their lives are taught by religion to be submissive and patient while here on earth, and to take comfort in the hope of a heavenly reward.
 But those who live by the labour of others are taught by religion to practise charity while on earth, thus offering them a very cheap way of justifying their entire existence as exploiters and selling them at a moderate price tickets to well-being in heaven.
-Religion is opium for the people [opium naroda].
+Religion is opium of the people [opium naroda].
 Religion is a sort of spiritual booze, in which the slaves of capital drown their human image [obraz], their demand for a life more or less worthy of man.